• Skip to primary navigation

 This post may contain affiliate links.
 Please read our disclosure policy.

 These tender shrimp cakes are absolutely delicious.
-They take only 10 minutes to make, can easily be prepped ahead of time, and make a great appetizer or light and healthy dinner.
+They take only 10 minutes to make, can easily be prepped ahead of time, and make a great appetizer or light dinner.
 An easy lemon aioli sauce takes them over the top!

 Shrimp cakes and cooked shrimp on a plate with lemons and aioli.